 Freeze Warning vs. Watch

 Freeze Watch: Be Prepared: NWS issues a freeze watch when there is a potential for significant, widespread freezing temperatures within the next 24-36 hours.
-A freeze watch is issued in the autumn until the end of the growing season and in the spring at the start of the growing season.

 Frost Advisory: Be Aware: A frost advisory means areas of frost are expected or occurring, posing a threat to sensitive vegetation.